Chapter 4

 For the Abantu, such a large body of freshwater was a treasure and the tribe enjoyed a few days of replenishing.

-Once all of the fire pits had beds of glowing coals and stacks of fuel in reserve it was time for harvest.
+The young people scavenged for layit-umlilo and once all of the smokers and fire pits had full beds of glowing coals and burnable fuel stacked in reserve, Yat gathered Eku and Yathi for harvest.

-He and Yathi joined Dokuk, Goguk and Kolo wading through shallows, pulling up clumps of thick sedge grass and using a sharp cutter to remove the corms growing underneath.
+They dumped their haul into a communal basket and joined Tar and Maz, Sisi and Kat, and Dokuk, Odi and Goguk wading through shallows, pulling up clumps of thick sedge grass and using a sharp cutter to remove the corms growing underneath.

 The people headed back to camp under a full load.

-Despite a long and busy day, Eku and Yathi remained awake well into the night as the tribe enjoyed its first full feast together.
+Despite a long and busy day, Eku and Yathi remained awake well into the night as the tribe enjoyed its first feast together.

 Voice barely a whisper, Tiuti said, “Watch carefully Eku, this is a most wondrous device!”

-Eku did his best to follow the motions of the Mantel hunter.
+Eku did his best to follow.

 Umthi stood still, then moved with practiced precision.